-- I Right-click First Principal Stress and choose Duplicate. - 2 In the Settings window for 3D Plot Group, type Second Principal Stress in the Label text field. - 3 Drag and drop below First Principal Stress.
+- I Right-click First Principal Stress and choose Duplicate. - 2 In the Settings window for 3D Plot Group, type Second Principal Stress in the Label text field.

 - I In the Model Builder window, expand the Second Principal Stress node, then click Surface I. - 2 In the Settings window for Surface, click Replace Expression in the upper-right corner of the Expression section.
 From the menu, choose Component I (compl)>Membrane> Stress>Principal stresses>mbrn.sp2 Second principal stress N/m2.